 - Enable employees to find and design work methods they can be proud of.

 Work without meaning is drudgery — and a primary reason why employees quit.
 But meaningful work feels effortless.
 And because most people spend the majority of their waking hours at work, they need to know that their time is worthwhile.

 Lack of engagement

 Employee engagement is one of the most powerful ways to limit unwanted turnover.
-When employees are engaged at work, they’re less likely to leave your organization for a better opportunity.
+Employees engaged at work are less likely to leave your organization for a better opportunity.
 If your workforce is committed to their jobs and passionate about what they’re doing, they won’t have a reason to seek employment elsewhere.

 Effective employee engagement strategies are built upon a foundation of honest and anonymous employee feedback.
 It makes employees feel heard and safe.
 Other ways to increase employee engagement include:

 - Living your company values.

 - Creating a clear path for growth and development.

 Maintaining employee engagement is not always easy, especially when trying to keep remote workers engaged, but it is vital to creating a strong workplace culture.
 Focus on it, and you will reap the rewards.

 Nothing will make your employees feel less secure about their job than layoffs, reduced hours, and budget cuts.
 All of these suggest that an organization is not financially stable.